 Lorinda completed a B.S. in Biological Science at Northern Arizona University.
-She has a master’s in occupational therapy and worked in physical rehabilitation before returning to the University of Utah to earn a Higher Education Teaching Specialist Designation and pursue a PhD (neural control of movement in Parkinson disease).
+She has a Master’s in Occupational Therapy and worked in physical rehabilitation before returning to the University of Utah to complete a Master's of Philosophy, a Higher Education Teaching Specialist Designation, and advanced graduate work in the neural control of movement in Parkinson's Disease.
 She has served on the American Association of Anatomists Advisory Committee for Young Anatomists and the Educational Advisory Committee, and has received several graduate student and young faculty research presentation awards for both educational and motor control research.

 Associate Laboratory Manager, Bioskills Lab Supervisor

 Noah Harper is the Supervisor of the Bioskills Laboratory and has been integral in its development.
 He is actively engaging groups both locally and nationally to foster the success of this unique enterprise.
 In his position as the Associate Laboratory Manager, Noah assists in the supervision of the Gross Anatomy Laboratory including training and oversight of Lab Technicians and Interns.

 Noah joined the Treasure Valley Anatomy & Physiology Laboratories as a Laboratory Specialist in August, 2015 and was promoted to Bioskills Supervisor and Associate Laboratory Manager in July, 2016.
 He received his training in the anatomical sciences at the University of Utah and began teaching anatomical sciences in 2007.
 Noah is an active member of the American Association of Anatomists and has served on the Public Affairs and Strategic Planning Committees.
 As an outdoor enthusiast, Noah spends his free time exploring the mountains and river canyons surrounding the Treasure Valley and beyond.